Olaudah Equiano: Controversy related to memoir

 Following publication in 1967 of a newly edited version of his memoir by Paul Edwards, interest in Equiano revived.
 Scholars from Nigeria have also begun studying him.
-For example, S.S.
-Ogede identifies Equiano as a pioneer in asserting "the dignity of African life in the white society of his time".
+For example, O. S. Ogede identifies Equiano as a pioneer in asserting "the dignity of African life in the white society of his time".

 In researching his life, some scholars since the late 20th century have disputed Equiano's account of his origins.
 In 1999 while editing a new version of Equiano's memoir, Vincent Carretta, a professor of English at the University of Maryland, found two records that led him to question the former slave's account of being born in Africa.
 He first published his findings in the journal Slavery and Abolition.
 At a 2003 conference in England, Carretta defended himself against Nigerian academics, like Obiwu, who accused him of "pseudo-detective work" and indulging "in vast publicity gamesmanship".
 In his 2005 biography, Carretta suggested that Equiano may have been born in South Carolina rather than Africa, as he was twice recorded from there.
 Carretta wrote:

 Equiano was certainly African by descent.
 The circumstantial evidence that Equiano was also African-American by birth and African-British by choice is compelling but not absolutely conclusive.
 Although the circumstantial evidence is not equivalent to proof, anyone dealing with Equiano's life and art must consider it.

 According to Carretta, Equiano/Vassa's baptismal record and a naval muster roll document him as from South Carolina.
-Carretta interpreted these anomalies as possible evidence that Equiano had made up the account of his African origins, and adopted material from others.
-But Paul Lovejoy, Alexander X. Byrd and Douglas Chambers note how many general and specific details Carretta can document from sources that related to the slave trade in the 1750s as described by Equiano, including the voyages from Africa to Virginia, sale to Pascal in 1754, and others.
+Carretta interpreted these anomalies as possible evidence that Equiano had made up the account of his African origins, and adopted material from others but Paul Lovejoy, Alexander X. Byrd and Douglas Chambers note how many general and specific details Carretta can document from sources that related to the slave trade in the 1750s as described by Equiano, including the voyages from Africa to Virginia, sale to Pascal in 1754, and others.
 They conclude he was more likely telling what he understood as fact, rather than creating a fictional account; his work is shaped as an autobiography.